 Keeping WA Moving is our strategic direction; it underpins everything that we do.
-It defines our aspiration:

-To provide world class outcomes for the customer through a safe, reliable and is important.
+It defines our aspiration: To provide world class outcomes for the customer through a safe, reliable and sustainable road-based transport system.
+Our guiding principles and areas of focus are Customers, Movement, Sustainability, Safety and Capability.
+These areas underpin what we do and help us concentrate on delivering what is important.
 Table 4.1 looks at the alignment between the ITS Master Plan Focus Area Objectives and our areas of focus.